tobinjt/johntobin.ie/content/blog/Hugo_tips.md

 *   Running `rsync` with `--dry-run` to see which files would be transferred and thus which files have been updated or newly added.
-*   Transferring the published content from my hosting to my laptop with `rsync` then running `diff -aur` on the published and generated content to see detailed changes.
+*   Transferring the published content from my hosting to my laptop with `rsync` then running `diff -Naur` on the published and generated content to see detailed changes.